Read our comprehensive, step-by-step home buying guide if you’re ready to make your move.

 2. Work out what you can afford

 It pays to know what you can afford, or even if you can afford to buy a house, before you start searching.
 This can help you set a strict price limit so you don’t get in over your head by buying a house that’s too expensive.

-According to Domain, these are the average house prices in each of Australia’s capital cities:
+According to Domain, these are the median house prices in each of Australia’s capital cities:

 |City||Average house price (Dec 2019)|